KyleBanks/kylewbanks.com-AndroidApp/README.md

 kylewbanks.com-AndroidApp
 =========================

-An Android app that loads and displays posts from kylewbanks.com
+An Android app that loads and displays blog posts from [kylewbanks.com](http://kylewbanks.com).

+TODO
+====

+- Cache the posts on a client side database
+- Only load posts newer than the cached ones
+- Better styling of the posts (PrettyPrint, etc.)